Huup-ai/HuupAI-Server/README.md

 cd /PATH/TO/BACKEND_API
 ```

-Make migrations (Note: whenever there is a database related error, run the following code as well, otherwise makemigrations and migrate are only need to run once):
+Make migrations (Note: whenever there is a database related error, run the following code as well, otherwise make migrations and migrate are only need to run once):
 ```bash
 python3 manage.py makemigrations
 python manage.py migrate --run-syncdb